Chapter 11 Haig 121224

 brigade or division level.
 In a perfect world, their main objective was

-to collect intel, and avoid fire fights.
+to collect intel and avoid fire fights.
 However, on this day Pete's

-little band of brothers would break that rule in just about every way
+little band of brothers would break that rule in just about every way it

-strategic factors hardly applied.
-Tactics was all, and the name of the
+hardly applied.
+Tactics was all, and the name of the game was not chess,

-game was not chess, but a demented and bloody form of hide-and-seek".
+but a demented and bloody form of hide-and-seek".

 No final ordeal in the final moments of any American soldier's